jimburton/scrabble/chapters/Chapter5.md

 word with a prefix or suffix.
 For instance, playing tiles to make the word `FOULED`, or `BEFOUL` or even putting tiles before and after the word to make `BEFOULED`.
 The AI currently makes no attempt to do this.
-Nor does it try to get a high score!
-We will talk about these optimisations at the end of the chapter
+Nor does it try to make sure it gets the high possible score.
+As we will see, at the moment it just tries to play the longest word.
+We will talk about ways to improve this at the end of the chapter.

 <img src="/chapters/images/freedoms1.png" alt="Scrabble board" width="500px" />